sapegin/sapegin.me/src/content/blog/react-amsterdam-2016.md

 - React for components, CSS for documents.
 - Problems with CSS: global namespace, dependencies, dead code elimination, minification, sharing constants, non-deterministic resolution, isolation.
-- Inline styles solves most of this problems by they don’t support @media, @keyframes, etc. and they are slow.
+- Inline styles solves most of this problems by they don’t support `@media`, `@keyframes`, and so on and they are slow.
 - JSS generates real CSS.
 - JSS itself doesn’t depend on React.
 - Don’t be religious.
 Keep an open mind.
 Use tools that solve your problems!